saw303/grails-ic-alender/readme.md

 But there is a [Unit Test Suite][unittest] that covers the feature set of this plugin and therefore a very good entry point if you are looking for an overview.

+### Disable the plugin per controller

+If you do not want to have this feature injected into every controller you can specify which controllers to be excluded in Config.groovy

+    grails.plugins.ical.controllers.exclude = ['excludedTest']

 ### Invite attendees

     render(contentType: 'text/calendar') {